andrea-nisco/Deceptive-OAuth-Provider-Simulator/README.md

 # Deceptive-OAuth-Provider-Simulator

-Welcome to the "Deceptive OAuth Provider Simulator" - a cutting-edge cybersecurity project designed to protect real assets by luring attackers to a simulated OAuth2.0 provider.
-This decoy, developed as part of a master's program, serves as a digital honeypot, strategically deceiving potential adversaries.
+Welcome to the "Deceptive OAuth Provider Simulator."
+This project is an advanced cybersecurity initiative developed to safeguard real-world assets by redirecting potential attackers to a fabricated OAuth2.0 provider.
+Created as a key component of a master's program, this tool functions as an effective digital honeypot, strategically misleading adversaries.

 ## Getting Started

-To get this project up and running, you'll need to follow a few simple steps.
-Don't worry, we'll guide you through each one!
+This section outlines the necessary steps to set up and run the Deceptive OAuth Provider Simulator.
+The instructions are straightforward and designed to facilitate a smooth setup process.

 ### Prerequisites

-Make sure you have Docker installed on your machine.
-If you're using Windows, you'll need to execute a few additional commands to set things up:
+Ensure Docker is installed on your system.
+Users operating on Windows must perform additional steps for proper configuration:

-1. **Start Docker**
+1. **Initiate Docker**

-   Just the usual routine to get Docker running on your machine.
+   Standard procedure to activate Docker on your system.

 2. **Windows Configuration**

-   Run these commands in your PowerShell to set up the necessary environment:
+   Execute the following commands in PowerShell to prepare your environment:

-   - Execute Policy Change:
+   - Policy Adjustment:
      ```
      Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
      ```